jcelynott/Haunting-of-Ghosty-Joe/README.md

 ### Language and Framework
 I built The Haunting of Ghosty Joe with C#.
 The game relies on the Unity Engine and its associated libraries

-### A Note for the MLH Fellowship Code Review
-There are quite a few scripts in the game, but some of them are small files made to handle very specific details of the game.
-Examples of longer files include the ButtonChecker, its child classes, and the DangerSpawner.